vorakl/vbl/src.docs/content/pages/str.rst

 parameters:
 -----------

-    - *pattern*
-        a pattern is the same as in pathname expansion.
+    - *pattern*, a pattern is the same as in pathname expansion.
 Default is a new line '\n'
-    - *var*
-        a variable where the result will be saved, optional
+    - *var*, a variable where the result will be saved, optional

 example:
 --------